 In general, sustained outages are the most commonly tracked outage type.
 In analyses of sustained outages, utilities tend to exclude scheduled outages, partial power, customer-related problems, and qualifying major events from their reliability indices calculations.
 While this is a valid method for reporting, these outages should be included for internal review to make utility-level decisions.
 In this section, we evaluate common causes of sustained outages for your utility, corresponding region, and for all utilities that use the eReliability Tracker.
 It is important to note that in this report, sustained outages are classified as outages that last longer than five minutes, as defined by IEEE 1366.

-Figure 8.
+Figure 9.
 Top five causes of sustained outages for all utilities that use the eReliability Tracker

-Figure 9.Top five customer-weighted occurrence rates for common causes of sustained outages for your utility [1]
+Figure 10.
+Top five causes of sustained outages for your utility [1]